MScBiomedicalInformatics/MSIB32500/lectures/lecture5.md

   -  a Histogram of cell G166
   -  a density plot of cell G166
   -  the expression of gene TP53
-  -  the pearson correlation of Tecnical Replicates  for neural stem (NS) cells
+  -  the Pearson correlation of Tecnical Replicates for neural stem (NS) cells

 * Send your homework via e-mail as a .pdf or .png